A Lasting Power of Attorney (LPA) allows your loved ones to take care of you and your finances if you become unable to do so yourself.

 There are two types of LPA:

-A "Property and Financial Affairs" LPA gives your Attorney the authority to deal with buying and selling your property, your bills, bank accounts and investments.
+A "Property and Financial Affairs" LPA allows your loved ones to deal with paying your bills, buying and selling your property and managing your bank accounts and investments.

-A "Health and Welfare" LPA covers decisions about health and care and even deciding where someone is to live.
+A "Health and Welfare" LPA covers decisions about health and care and even deciding where you are to live.
 This can only be used if someone is incapable of dealing with such matters themselves.

 An LPA ensures that, should you be unable to manage your own affairs, the people you have appointed can manage your financial life on your behalf.
 This can save a great deal of money and distress, and will ensure that, as a vulnerable person, your affairs will be handled correctly and quickly.

-If you lose mental capacity without an LPA in place, it will be necessary for your family to apply to the Court of Protection to have a deputy appointed to deal with everyday financial matters.
-This is a slow and very expensive process, costing thousands of pounds.
+If you lose mental capacity without an LPA in place, your family must apply to the Court of Protection to have a deputy appointed to deal with everyday financial matters.
+This is a slow and very expensive process, costing thousands of Pounds.
 If you have to use a lawyer it could cost a lot more.
 If you already have an LPA in place, this will not be necessary.

 The restricting of a joint account has severe implications as the joint owner cannot freely withdraw what is their own money without an order from the Court of Protection.
 This could be devastating, especially if the joint owner has their only form of income, such as their pension, paid into this joint account.

-Our trained Consultants can assess your current circumstances and recommend the products that will provide the correct protection for you, your family and your assets.
+Our friendly team can help you put the right protection in place, for you, your family and your assets.
 Get your free information pack today, or contact us for more information.